Applying for a Grant

-In addition to contacting your local college/university, library, or museum, you may also reach out to the HI staff for help in finding a scholar.
+In addition to contacting your local college/university, library, or museum, you may also reach out to the HI staff for help in finding a humanities scholar.
 Another resource is the HI Speakers Bureau roster, located on the HI website.
 Members of the HI Board of Directors may also be able to help identify a scholar for your project.
 All of us involved with HI are willing to help connect you!

 An independent evaluator is a requirement of an HI major grant, and a fee of $200 plus auto travel expenses can be paid out of the grant funds.
 Ideally the evaluator will be familiar with and traveling within the community in which the HI-funded event is to be held.